Quick Facts About Breast Reduction:

 - Breasts that are disproportionately too large

 - Neck, back and shoulder pain that are secondary to the weight and traction effect of the weight of the breasts

 - Large, pendulous breasts that hang down over the abdomen

 - Irritation, pain and indentation of the shoulders caused by pressure from the bra straps

 - Chronic rashes or infections between the drooping breasts and underlying skin

 - One breast is significantly larger than the other

 - Limitations in the ability to engage in sports and other physical activities due to the associated breast pain

 - Feelings of self consciousness and low self-esteem that are often exacerbated by jokes and unwarranted attention to one’s breasts

-- Difficulty finding bras that are comfortable, supportive and which can reduce symptoms related to the weight of their breasts
+- Difficulty finding bras that are comfortable, supportive and which can reduce symptoms related to the weight of the breasts

 - Limitations in finding clothes that will fit or that women would like to wear

 Insurance or Private Pay?

-Having health insurance doesn’t guarantee that you have coverage for a breast reduction because many companies have made it an exclusion in their policies.
+Having health insurance does not guarantee that you have coverage for a breast reduction because many companies have made it an exclusion in their policies.
 In order to determine whether or not you may be eligible for insurance coverage, your specific policy must be checked.
 Even when the benefits are offered, most all plans mandate that you meet certain specific criteria or requirements in order to obtain approval for insurance coverage for your surgery.
 Dr. Turkeltaub and his staff will assist you in trying to obtain insurance pre-authorization.

 The particular criteria that must be met do vary among the different insurance companies and even between different policies.
 Some of the more common ones include: